ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 - There is no effective pattern of entitlement in a society short of the free agreement of all opponents that the titles to property are in the hands of the actual winners.

+- We do not proceed through a traffic intersection because the signal changes, but when the signal changes.

 - a society's rules and regulations are only effective because people have agreed to follow them.
 The agreement to abide by these rules gives them the force to govern behavior.
 In other words, people who willingly participate in a society accept the constraints imposed by that society as necessary guidelines for how to act within it.
 However, if people do not consent to the rules of a society, they will not see them as helpful guidelines but as oppressive and will resist or oppose them.